pytorch/glow/README.md

 The default compilation mode is 'Debug'.
-This means that the compiler itself is easy to debug because it has debug info, lots of assertions, and the optimizations are disabled.
+This means that the compiler itself is easy to debug because the binary contains debug info, lots of assertions, and the optimizations are disabled.
 It also means that the compiler and runtime are very slow, and the execution time can be hundreds of times slower than that of release builds.
-If you wish to benchmark the compiler or release it then you should compile the compiler in Release mode.
+If you wish to benchmark the compiler, run long benchmarks, or release the product then you should compile the compiler in Release mode.
 Check the main CMake file for more details.